NUISANCEMC/ProSelecta/README.md

 //throws if there is not exactly one particle in parts. auto one(std::array<std::vector<HepMC3::ConstGenParticlePtr>, N> parts);
 //returns a single std::vector<HepMC3::GenParticlePtr> containing all HepMC3::GenParticlePtr
-// in parts.
+//in parts.
 You can think of this as equivalent to flattening the 2D data structure of parts. auto cat(std::array<std::vector<HepMC3::ConstGenParticlePtr>, N> parts);
 ```